ACaracalCat/ACaracalCat.github.io/README.md

 I am always trying to update or add new games, and hoping to get more people to use it.

-Current finished games are: SNEK
+Current finished games are: SNEK, Clicker

-Current games being worked on: An online working scenexe.io